If you like music or need headphones for work, you know how frustrating it can be when they keep cutting out.

-Your earbuds might keep cutting out due to connection issues, low battery, dirty earbuds, faulty earbuds, or software issues.
+Your earbuds might keep cutting out due to connection issues, low battery, dirty earbuds, faulty earbuds, or software problems.

 Why do my AirPods keep cutting out music?

-Several reasons your AirPods may keep cutting out music include low battery, distance, interference, software issues, or dirty/damaged AirPods.
+Several reasons your AirPods may keep cutting out music include low battery, distance, interference, application issues, or dirty/damaged AirPods.

 Why does Bluetooth cut out when walking?